velasciraptor/School_District_Analysis/README.md

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+Thomas High School was still ranked 2nd place after the forged math and reading scores were omitted.
+However, the distance between Thomas and the school ranked 3rd went from .35 to .03.
+So, it came very close to coming in 3rd place.

 - How does replacing the ninth-grade scores affect the following:
   - Math and reading scores by grade